HL7NZ/cca/input/pagecontent/index.md

 # Te Aho o Te Kahu, Cancer Control Agency Implementation Guide

 ### Background
 This Implementation Guide describes the representaton of cancer treatment regimens (primarily chemotherapy created by the Cancer Control Agency).
-A regimen describbes the treratment for a parrticularr type of cancer and consists of a variablle number of cycles, with each cycle defining one or more medication administrations on specific days within that cycle.
+A regimen describbes the treatment for a particular type of cancer and consists of a variable number of cycles, with each cycle defining one or more medication administrations on specific days within that cycle.

 The guide defines profiles on [PlanDefinition](http://hl7.org/fhir/plandefinition.html) and [ActivityDefinition](http://hl7.org/fhir/activitydefinition.html) resource types.